Venus Mars Project

 Venus Mars Project is an American pop/rock duet from Boston, Massachusetts known for their mix of classic rock edge and modern pop.
 The band consists of two members: Jacyn Tremblay (lead vocals) and Peter Tentindo (lead guitar, vocals).
 Jacyn is a singer/songwriter, formerly signed with Universal Motown Records as part of the Boston-based female pop/r&b vocal group Jada, and Peter is a professional guitarist, singer/songwriter, and teacher, formerly backing the lead singer of Survivor, Jimi Jamison.

 As of July 2015, Venus Mars Project has four singles released on iTunes, Amazon, Google Play, and other music distribution services and online streaming channels including: Hands of Time (2013), Jump In (2014), Not Gonna Stop Me Now (2015), and #LaLaLaLove (2015).

-A notable show occurred in September 2015, where the band opened for The Jacksons on their 50th Anniversary Tour at the North Shore Music Theatre in Beverly, Massachusetts.

-In November 2015, Venus Mars Project reached the finals of the Mohegan Sun "Locals Live" competition, where 16 bands and musicians across New England competed with a full band at the Wolf Den in the Mohegan Sun casino.
+In September 2015, the band opened for The Jacksons on their 50th Anniversary Tour at the North Shore Music Theatre in Beverly, Massachusetts.
+The following month, Venus Mars Project reached the finals of the Mohegan Sun "Locals Live" competition, where 16 bands and musicians across New England competed with a full band at the Wolf Den in the Mohegan Sun casino.

 Venus Mars Project was nominated for a 2015 New England Music Award in the Best Pop Act category.
-The winner will be announced on Saturday April 9, 2016 at the Blue Ocean Music Hall & Event Center in Salisbury Beach, MA.

 In August 2016, Venus Mars Project opened for Starship featuring Mickey Thomas (formerly Jefferson Airplane, formerly Jefferson Starship) at the Cabot Theatre in Beverly, Massachusetts.

 Most recently, in February 2017, Venus Mars Project opened for The Gin Blossoms at the Cabot Theatre in Beverly, Massachusetts.